juniensis/cedar/README.md

   - new ->      Creates a new project under the given name.
   - init ->     Creates a new project in the current working directory.
   - build ->    Compiles the project.
+  - clean ->    Deletes all temporary build files.
   - run ->      Compiles then runs the project.

   Options:
   - --git      Initializes the project as a git repository when created.